Home » Tools » Accessories » The Best Power Feeder For Saws and Routers

 • Faster production as you aren’t the power behind the feed

-A power feeder works by attaching to your machines table top, then swivels in place while in use and swivels back out of place when not in use.
-It works by using three or four nylon rollers that create down pressure against the table that pull the wood through the blade or bit.
-And, by angling the feeder slightly toward the fence it will keep the stock firmly in the right place as the stock is machined.
+A power feeder works by attaching to your machine’s tabletop, swivels in place while in use, and swivels back out of business when not in use.
+It works using three or four nylon rollers that create down pressure against the table, pulling the wood through the blade or bit.
+And angling the feeder slightly toward the fence will keep the stock firmly in the right place as the stock is machined.

 Best Power Feeder for Shapers, Table Saws and Router Tables